Have you ever found yourself shopping for coffee, wondering which roast to buy?

 So, there you have it.

 Light roasts are a paler color with a lighter body, and they showcase the subtle aromas of the coffee bean.
+It’s more bright and acidic, and it’s best if drunk plain so you can feel the complexity of flavors.

 Dark roasts are so dark that they’re almost black.
 They have a full body and an intense, rich flavor that comes from the roasting process.
+Dark roast coffee pairs well with milk, cream, and sugar.

 Again, which roast works for you will come down to your personal taste.
 So, don’t be afraid to try a few different roast levels out to get a better idea of what you like the best.